 - If the custom detection rule is associated with more than one file, the scan uses OR logic when processing the files against the target codebase.
-Consequently, only one file match between codebase and the rule is required to automatically create an inventory item. - If two rules are created with identical details and codebase files, a single inventory item is generated during a scan when both rules are applied.

-- If two rules are created using the same component, version, and license details and the same codebase files, but have different Description, URL, Audit Notes, As-Found License Text, or Notices Text content, a single inventory item is generated during a scan when both rules are applied.
-In the inventory item, values that differ between the rules for a given field are separated (shown on separate lines or with a separator) within the field. - If two rules with are created with the same codebase files but use a different component, two inventory items are generated during the scan. - If a rule has a File MD5 criterion for a given codebase file and another rule has a File Path criterion for the same codebase file but is set up for a different component, only the rule with the File MD5 file criterion will be processed.
+Consequently, only one file match between codebase and the rule is required to automatically create an inventory item. - If two rules are created with identical details and codebase files, a single inventory item is generated during a scan when both rules are applied. - If two rules are created with the same Component and License details but have different Inventory Name values, the rule created more recently is applied. - If two rules are created using the same Inventory Name, Component, and License details and the same codebase files, but have a different Description, URL, Audit Notes, As-Found License Text, or Notices Text value, a single inventory item is generated during a scan when both rules are applied.
+In the inventory item, values that differ between the rules for a given field are separated (shown on separate lines or with a separator) within the field. - If two rules with are created with the same codebase files but use a different Component value, two inventory items are generated during the scan. - If a rule has a File MD5 criterion for a given codebase file and another rule has a File Path criterion for the same codebase file but is set up for a different component, only the rule with the File MD5 file criterion will be processed.
 (In such cases, a rule with File MD5 detection criteria is given precedence over a rule with File Path detection criteria.)